 Experience the pristine lagoons and sparkling coral reefs of Lakshadweep Islands

-Lakshadweep Islands, a cluster of 36 small islands, is located 400 km away from the Malabar Coast.
+Lakshadweep Islands, a cluster of 36 small islands, is located about 400 km off the Malabar Coast.
 It is known for its beautiful lagoons and coral reefs.
-Over the years, tourists have been visiting Lakshadweep Islands for leisure travel and romantic escapades.
-Only 10 islands out of the total 36 have been inhabited so far.
-These islands are differentiated into three territories: Aminidvi Islands belong to the northern territory while the central territory is occupied by Laccadive Islands, eventually letting the Minicoy islands inhabit the southern territory.
+Over the years, tourists have been visiting Lakshadweep for leisure travel and romantic escapades.
+Only 10 of the 36 islands are inhabited.
+These islands are grouped into three regions: the Aminidivi Islands in the north, the Laccadive Islands in the central region and the Minicoy Islands in the south.

-Kavaratti is the capital of Lakshadweep islands.
-It is also called as the ‘coral paradise’.
-The indigenous culture of people in Lakshadweep has been influenced by Kerala.
-The uninhabited islands of the cluster are known for their uninterrupted marine flora and fauna.
+Kavaratti is the capital of Lakshadweep and is fondly known as the ‘coral paradise’.
+The indigenous culture of the people here is heavily influenced by Kerala.
+The uninhabited islands are known for their untouched marine flora and fauna.

-During the medieval history, Lakshadweep was ruled by the Chola Dynasty, and then followed by the Kingdom of Cannanore.
-Tipu Sultan ruled over Lakshadweep after which the British came and captured it.
-Currently, the population of Lakshadweep consists of Muslims belonging to the Shafi sect of the Sunni followers.
-Very often, Lakshadweep has been mentioned in the travel stories of the Arab traveler Ibn Batuta.
+During the medieval period, Lakshadweep was ruled by the Chola Dynasty, followed by the Kingdom of Cannanore.
+Later, Tipu Sultan gained control over the islands before they were taken over by the British.
+Today, the population of Lakshadweep primarily consists of Muslims belonging to the Shafi sect of Sunni Islam.
+Lakshadweep has also been mentioned frequently in the travel accounts of the Arab explorer Ibn Battuta.

 Following are the main attractions of Lakshadweep

-Golden Jubilee Museum in Agatti: It’s the only one island present in Lakshadweep.
-It has preserved old and traditional Minicoy sailboats which are called as ‘jagdhoni.’
-Other cultural and ancestral forms of artifacts are preserved such as pots, coins, wooden chests and antique jars are also displayed in this museum.
-The ground floor of the museum also has busts of Lord Buddha displayed that are believed to trace back to the 9th and the 12th centuries.
+Golden Jubilee Museum in Agatti: This museum is the only one of its kind in Lakshadweep.
+It preserves traditional Minicoy sailboats known as ‘jagdhoni’.
+Other artifacts such as ancient pots, coins, wooden chests and jars are also displayed.
+The museum also houses Buddhist relics dating back to the 9th and 12th centuries.

 Excursions to Lakshadweep Islands

-The famous tourist hotspots in Lakshadweep Islands are Kavarati Island, Kadmat, Bangaram Island and Kalpeni island.
+The famous tourist hotspots in Lakshadweep include Kavaratti Island, Kadmat, Bangaram Island and Kalpeni Island.

 Shopping in Lakshadweep Islands

-Locally made handicrafts are available in plenty at the various resorts of the Lakshadweep Islands.
-One can also find exquisite craft works made up of coconut shells and sea shells.
-The economy of Lakshadweep survives on the production of vinegar, tuna and jaggery.
+Locally made handicrafts are available at various resorts and markets.
+Beautiful craft items made from coconut shells and sea shells are popular.
+The economy of Lakshadweep also depends on the production of vinegar, tuna and jaggery.

 When to Reach